cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 From a system or web administrator's perspective, this means that PHP has be installed and configured to work with the web/HTTP server.
-In our case, we have to install and configure PHP on our virtual instances to work with the Apache2 web server software.
+In our case, we have to install and configure PHP on our virtual instances to work with the Apache web server software.

 One of the primary uses of PHP is to interact with databases, like MySQL, MariaDB, PostgreSQL, etc., in order to create data-based page content.
 To begin to set this up, we have to:

-1. Install PHP and relevant Apache2 modules
+1. Install PHP and relevant Apache modules
-2. Configure PHP and relevant modules to work with Apache2
+2. Configure PHP and relevant modules to work with Apache
 3. Configure PHP and relevant modules to work with MySQL

 ## Install PHP

 As usual, we will use `apt install` to install PHP and relevant modules.
-Then we will restart Apache2 using the `systemctl` command.
+Then we will restart Apache using the `systemctl` command.
 Use `apt show [package_name]` to read more about each package we will install.
 The first command below installs the **php** and the **libapache2-mod-php** packages.
-The latter package is used to create a connection between PHP and the Apache2 web server.
+The latter package is used to create a connection between PHP and the Apache web server.

 ```
 sudo apt install php libapache2-mod-php